mercurius-js/cache/README.md

 Based on preliminary testing, it is possible to achieve a significant throughput improvement at the expense of the freshness of the data.
-Setting the ttl accordingly is of critical importance.
+Setting the ttl accordingly and/or a good invalidation strategy is of critical importance.

 Under the covers it uses [`async-cache-dedupe`](https://github.com/mcollina/async-cache-dedupe) which will also deduplicate the calls.